gkmngrgn/hugo-alageek-theme/README.md

   - Twitter
 - Homepage with latest and best posts.
 - Single pages, sections with a header and a list of articles
-- Syntax highlighting with `hightlightjs`
+- Syntax highlighting with `highlightjs`
 - Progressive images
 - Twitter cards support
 - LaTeX support with MathJax